Azure/azure-sdk-for-go/sdk/monitor/azquery/README.md

 ## Troubleshooting

-See our troubleshooting guide for details on how to diagnose various failure scenarios.
+See our [troubleshooting guide][troubleshooting_guide] for details on how to diagnose various failure scenarios.

 ## Next steps